mb0/book/README.md

 License
 -------

 Copyright (c) 2023 Martin Schnabel.
-All rights reserved.

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Program source code and documentation in this project will be governed by a BSD-style license that will be found in the LICENSE file.

-Program source code and documentation in this project is governed by a BSD-style license that can found in the LICENSE file.
+This work content is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).